dev6-7/dev6-7/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I am Albert!

-Last 8 yeas im working in IT and try to find myself, a lot of time im worked with backend java projects and a little with frontend js, jQuery, react, typescript, angular.
+#### Many years im working in IT and try to find myself, a lot of time im worked with backend java projects and a little with frontend js, jQuery, react, typescript, angular.
 Sometimes i worked and with CI, set up projects in docker and kubernetes.
 Sometimes i wrote easy python, bash utilities.
 Now i know that i can learn anything, the only question is what brings me more pleasure and fun.
 I want focus on frontend only, because as I remember this direction brings me more.
-Lets see.
+#### Lets see.
 ---

 🧰 Toolbox